 The churches, you think, existed because they had faith.
 This is rather a mistake, as to history.
 But grant it.

 The measure of truth which the Reformation did possess produced the institutions which you abandon.
 You do not take up a symbol as a standard for rallying; you confine yourselves to adding a formula designed to exclude the French heretics, if they are honest.
-Will this negation suffice as the foundation of
+Will this negation suffice as the foundation of the work of

 {128}

-the work of God, which alone can rally His children?
+God, which alone can rally His children?
 For, besides that, the same truth will still be found in the old system; and, at the side of it, the error which, for oneself, one avoids.

 What then would be the effect of your course?
-A division; the formation of two camps&#8212;not of two camps, one of which would be united together by the truth, and the other by error, but of two camps of which one would admit truth and error, with traditional influences and the institutions of the system j the other, truth without error, making separation obligatory, and drawing its strength from that very separation.
+A division; the formation of two camps -- not of two camps, one of which would be united together by the truth, and the other by error, but of two camps of which one would admit truth and error, with traditional influences and the institutions of the system; the other, truth without error, making separation obligatory, and drawing its strength from that very separation.

-Will this motive (a motive which will, I have no doubt, act upon a great number of upright consciences) suffice to re-unite all the children of God?
+Will this motive (a motive which will, I have no doubt, act upon a great number of upright consciences) suffice to reunite all the children of God?
 For, while laying down sound doctrine for the foundation, the truth in question is but partial.

 You separate from those who will not confess their faith.
 Feeling, as to yourselves, the obligation of doing so, you profess your own.

 Dear brethren, I respect you in the bottom of my heart.
 I am satisfied that your aim has been the glory of the Lord.
 But what do you present to others?
-What sign for rallying have you which, in principle, would re-unite all Christians according to the wants of the Church, and the everlasting truths which will answer these wants?
+What sign for rallying have you which, in principle, would reunite all Christians according to the wants of the Church, and the everlasting truths which will answer these wants?

-You re-produce, at very best, the fundamental truths of the Reformation, truths which produced what you have just left; you re-produce them unfolded, so as to make a clear distinction between you and the sad denial of truth, which is the symbol of the camp which you no longer support.
+You re-produce, at very best, the fundamental truths of the Reformation, truths which produced what you have just left; you reproduce them unfolded, so as to make a clear distinction between you and the sad denial of truth, which is the symbol of the camp which you no longer support.
 That is to say, when the question is about forming something beyond the sphere of individual salvation, you have nothing but a negative principle, which separates you from that which exists already, and which condemns it.
 Many of those that are found there, possess salvation as well as yourselves, and through the same truths.
 You re-gather Christians, by making such an exposition of these truths as separates those who adopt it from those who do not receive these truths.

 As regards a church, the Reformation only produced what you forsake.
 Possessing only the principles which formed that which you forsake, what will you put in the place of that which you leave?
 A church of separation, that denies the kind of corporation of which she possesses the constitutive principle,